jgarcia24n/MouseSearch/README.md

 2. When `AUTO_ORGANIZE_ON_SCHEDULE` is enabled, the app includes a scheduler that runs at the configured interval (default: every hour, configurable via `AUTO_ORGANIZE_INTERVAL_HOURS`) to check for unorganized files.
 3. Both methods check `metadata.json` for any torrents marked as `organized: false`.
 4. For each unorganized torrent, it:
     a.
-Asks qBittorrent for its file path (e.g., `/downloads/torrents/organize-these/audiobooks/Some.Book.by.Some.Author`).
+Asks your torrent client for its file path (e.g., `/downloads/torrents/organize-these/audiobooks/Some.Book.by.Some.Author`).
     b.
 Sanitizes the Author ("Some Author") and Title ("Some Book").
     c.
 Creates the destination path: `/downloads/organized/audiobooks/Some Author/Some Book`.
     d.
 Scans the source directory for audio files (`.m4b`, `.mp3`, etc.) and hard-links each one to the destination.